astronomer/docs/astro/cloud-ide/use-airflow-operators.md

 To import a custom operator that your team uses into the Astro Cloud IDE, create a custom cell type in your project configuration.

-1. If you're using a custom cell type to call custom operator code, [commit your IDE project to a Git repository](deploy-project.md#commit-your-project-to-a-git-repository) and add your custom operator code to the `include` folder of your repository.
+1. If you're using a custom cell type to call custom operator code, [link your IDE project to a Git repository](deploy-project.md#commit-your-project-to-a-git-repository) and add your custom operator code to the `include` folder of your repository.

 2. In the Cloud UI, select **Cloud IDE**.